Adrien-LUDWIG/100-days-of-code/log.md

 - Created 2 new PRs for new Racket exercises on Exercism
 - Fixed a few things on the Racket's exercise generator and discussed next steps with the maintainer

+## Day 20: October 31, 2023

+- Solved LeetCode Daily challenge
+- Fixed yesterday's 2 PRs for new Racket exercises on Exercism